damianoneill/terraform-aws-ecs/README.md

 # terraform-aws-ecs

+> This project is a work in progress, it is not complete!

 Terraform configuration for provisioning a trivial AWS ECS example. **Note** the intro material for the first sections below is cut/paste/modified from [learn terraform modules overview](https://learn.hashicorp.com/tutorials/terraform/module?in=terraform/modules).

 ## Prerequisites